Visiting Cinque Terre: Planning a one-day visit from Florence

 How to get to Cinque Terre

 Of course, you don’t need to take a formal tour - you can do this trip yourself, by taking a train from Florence to the La Spezia station to pick up the Cinque Terre Express; the whole ride takes about two hours.
 We think the best and easiest way to book train tickets in Europe is to use Trainline.
-This website & app makes it very easy to type in your starting point and destination and see what your options are, then book the ticket and put it right into your Apple Wallet.
+This website & app make it very easy to type in your starting point and destination and see what your options are, then book the ticket and put it right into your Apple Wallet.

 We are usually not “tour people”, but this is just the kind of tour we like - transportation and guidance to the area, a laid-back guide offering plenty of info and suggestions, and lots of “hands off” time to ourselves to explore at every stop.